pikvm/pikvm/docs/first_steps.md

 -----
 ## Configuring PiKVM

 Most of the PiKVM settings are done through configuration files.
-All configuration changes must be made from under the `root` user (= the administrator).
+All configuration changes must be made from under the `root` user (i.e. the administrator).

-!!! tip "Obtaining root access"
-    * If you have logged in via SSH, then most likely you are already `root`.
-    * To get `root` in the Web Terminal, use command `su -` and enter the root password.

 The PiKVM memory card is mounted in read-only mode.
 It protects the filesystem from damage in case of sudden power outage.
 To edit any files and make changes, it is necessary to remount the file system to the read-write mode.